baptistepras/currency_exchange_optimization_in_graphs/README.md

-# Currency Exchange Algorithm (Graphs)
+# Currency Exchange Algorithm (Graph Optimization)

-This project implements several codes inspired by Bellman-Ford and unbounded knapsack to optimize profit from currency exchanges.
+This project implements several codes for graph optimization, inspired by Bellman-Ford and unbounded knapsack to optimize profit from currency exchanges.

+Use `code.py` (comments in French).
+Coded during a Master's Degree project with Javier Pena Castano and Martin Leiva.